NoobProgrammerRoy/Godot-Calculator/README.md

 # Godot-Calculator
-A simple calculator created using the Godot game engine.
+A simple calculator created using the Godot game engine to demonstrate the working of signals and buttons.